Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

-Curtin also has the only full-time campus-based Centrelink office, as well as a branch of BankWest, a child care centre,
+Curtin also has a Centrelink office, as well as a branch of BankWest, a child care centre,

 a pharmacy, a travel agent, a variety of cafes, a tavern and a hairdresser.

-opportunity to broaden their experience by interacting with 'UNILIFE' located at Building 102.
+opportunity to broaden their experience by interacting with 'UNILIFE'.
 Curtin

-provides innovative programs to ensure its graduates enter the marketplace with an edge.
-With more than 60 major
+provides innovative programs to ensure our graduates enter the marketplace with an edge.
+More than 60 major

-research centres and institutes, students are provided with opportunities to participate in cutting-edge research,
+research centres and institutes provide students with opportunities to be part of cutting-edge research,

 which often leads to exciting and dynamic career paths.